mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 ["left_sensor", "right_sensor"]

 Like *SingleSensorDatasets*, *MultiSensorDatasets* can exist in the Body or the Sensor Frame.
-However, all single datasets must be in the same frame.
+However, all single-sensor datasets in a *MultiSensorDataset* must be in the same frame.
 This can be checked using :func:`~gaitmap.utils.dataset_helper.is_multi_sensor_dataset`.

 >>> from gaitmap.utils.dataset_helper import is_multi_sensor_dataset